 On this day in 1944, Allied troops land on the beaches of Normandy, France.
-The D-Day invasion was underway!
+This year is the 80th anniversary of the D-Day invasion!
 Did you know that four soldiers earned Medals of Honor that day?
 They came from a variety of backgrounds.
 One was a minor league baseball player.
 One was a salesman.
 One was the son of a President.

 But their different backgrounds had become irrelevant.
 Instead, all four men were united, working toward a single cause.